A Complete Glossary of Diamond Ring Shapes

 Heart Diamond Shape

-This unique shape is exactly what it sounds like.
-This statement-making diamond is a literal symbol of love thanks to its heart cut.
-Since heart-shaped diamonds are rarer than, say, a round-cut diamond, they can come at a higher cost.
-And, since they're a unique fancy cut shape, you'll want an expertly cut stone that's symmetrical, so prepare to spend a bit more on a heart-shaped diamond engagement ring.
+A heart-shaped diamond is exactly what it sounds like.
+This statement-making diamond is a literal symbol of love thanks to its romantic outline.
+Since heart-shaped diamonds are rarer and harder to perfect than, say, a round diamond, they can come at a higher cost.
+Because they're a unique fancy shape, you'll want an expertly-cut stone that's symmetrical, so prepare to spend a bit more on a heart-shaped diamond engagement ring.

 Marquise Diamond Shape

-Vintage lovers may have a preference for a marquise-cut diamond engagement ring, which accounts for 2% of all engagement ring shapes per our findings.
-This diamond shape, which was created in the 18th century, has a rich history that cements itself as a staple of antique style: King Louis XV of France hired a jeweler to make a diamond in the shape of his mistress's lips, thus creating the marquise cut.
-Over time, the diamond shape has evolved to become what we know today.
+Vintage lovers may prefer a marquise, which accounts for 5% of all diamond engagement ring shapes, per our findings.
+This diamond shape, which was created in the 18th century, has a rich history that cements itself as a staple of antique style: King Louis XV of France hired a jeweler to make a diamond in the shape of his mistress's lips, thus creating the marquise shape.

-Thanks to its oblong style, marquise diamonds often give off an antique, regal vibe thanks to their pointed edges and rounded centers.
-Unlike an oval-cut diamond, a marquise has a shape that more closely resembles a football.
-And, if you're looking for a rock that shows its carat weight well, consider it this.
-"The marquise shape has 58 facets with 33 on the crown and 25 on the pavilion," explains Yoon.
+Known for having an oblong appearance, marquise diamonds give off an antique, regal vibe thanks to their pointed edges and rounded center.
+Unlike ovals, which have rounded edges, marquises have a shape that more closely resembles a football.
+And if you're looking for a rock that shows its carat weight well, consider this.
+"The marquise shape has 58 facets, with 33 on the crown and 25 on the pavilion," explains Yoon.
 "This distribution gives the marquise a large surface area."
 Adds Landau: "Marquise diamonds show their carat weight well and are very finger flattering."

 Oval Diamond Shape

-Behold, one of the most popular diamond shapes: the oval.
-Recently, oval-cut diamonds have skyrocketed in popularity thanks to A-list wearers like Blake Lively, Hailey Bieber and Kourtney Kardashian.
+Behold one of the most popular engagement ring diamond shapes: the oval.
+Recently, oval-shaped diamonds have skyrocketed in popularity thanks to A-list wearers like Blake Lively, Hailey Bieber and Kourtney Kardashian.
 "Oval diamonds have been popular for the past few years because they show their weight well and look very feminine," says Landau.
 "Their elongated shape makes them flattering on any hand."
-This claim is data-driven too: Our study found that 19% of engagement rings are oval-cut, which is up from just 2% in 2015.
+This claim is data-driven too: Our study found that 25% of engagement rings are ovals, which is up from just 2% in 2015.

-And, much like marquise and emerald cuts, an oval shape can appear larger than its actual size.
+Much like marquise and emerald diamond shapes, an oval can appear larger than its actual size.
 "The oval diamond shape features a large face, prioritizing color clarity or cut quality, over carat size," says Akhavi.
-"This provides maximum sparkle with its beautifully balanced curves that combine sleek symmetry with a soft silhouette."
+"This provides maximum sparkle with beautifully balanced curves that combine sleek symmetry with a soft silhouette."

 Pear Diamond Shape

-The pear-cut is another fancy shape diamond that has risen in popularity, as it accounts for 7% of engagement rings.
-Also called a teardrop shape, a pear-shaped diamond has a pointed top that extends to a full, rounded bottom, resembling a ripe, juicy pear.
-And if you're looking for a ring that makes your finger look extra-long, this shape will do just that.
-"A diamond shape like a pear is shallower, and thus looks larger from the top down," Akhavi shares.
+The pear is another fancy-shaped diamond that has risen in popularity, as it accounts for 7% of engagement rings.
+Also called a teardrop, a pear-shaped diamond has a pointed top that extends to a full, rounded bottom, resembling a ripe, juicy pear.
+And if you're looking for a trendy engagement ring that'll accentuate your hand, this shape will do just that.
+"A pear is shallower and thus looks larger from the top down," Akhavi shares.
 "This gives the finger an elongated look."

-While pear-cut diamonds have been increasingly in-demand thanks to celebs like Cardi B, Ariana Grande and Paris Hilton, the shape is actually quite timeless—it was the exact style Elizabeth Taylor once infamously donned, courtesy of Richard Burton.
+While pear diamonds have been increasingly in demand thanks to celeb wearers like Cardi B, Ariana Grande and Paris Hilton, the shape is actually quite timeless—it was the exact style Elizabeth Taylor once infamously donned, courtesy of Richard Burton.

 Princess Diamond Shape